codeselbst/Full-stack-web-development-practices/README.md

+# Exercises for Full stack web development Tutorial Course
+This repository is where you can find some really easy samples for the mentioned videos.

 ## Summary

 The idea behind this webpage is all surrounded about SDGs.
 You can click the link and see the current performance of each country and also I have added one example about a company from Sweden which issues creditcards with the function of calculation the CO2 footprint.
 Lastly, the youtube video is the introduction to this concept.